Post job

 An assistant store manager/operations manager is responsible for supervising the overall store operations, ensuring the highest customer satisfaction, and managing the staff's performance.
 Assistant store managers/operations managers strategize techniques to enhance the team's productivity and efficiency.
 They also identify business opportunities by conducting market research that would generate more revenue resources for the business and increase profits.
 An assistant store manager/operations manager assists the customers with their inquiries and concerns, resolve complaints, and process replacements and refunds as necessary.

 These skill sets are where the common ground ends though.
-A co-manager responsibility is more likely to require skills like "payroll," "food safety," "perform routine maintenance," and "basic math."
-Whereas a assistant store manager/operations manager requires skills like "front end," "direct supervision," "direct reports," and "operational standards."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a co-manager are more likely to require skills like "payroll," "food safety," "perform routine maintenance," and "basic math."
+On the other hand, a job as an assistant store manager/operations manager requires skills like "front end," "direct supervision," "direct reports," and "operational standards."
+As you can see, what employees do in each career varies considerably.

 On average, assistant store manager/operations managers reach similar levels of education than co-managers.
 Assistant store manager/operations managers are 0.3% more likely to earn a Master's Degree and 0.3% less likely to graduate with a Doctoral Degree.